nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-05-18-lazyadmin.md

 ![screenshot18](../assets/images/lazyadmin/screenshot18.png)

 Looks like we can use `perl` to execute a file called **backup.pl** in itguy's home directory.
-The **NOPASSWD** also means that we will not be prompted for a password when running the program with sudo, which is great considering that we do not know the password of www-data.
+The 'NOPASSWD' also means that we will not be prompted for a password when running the program with sudo, which is great considering that we do not know the password of www-data.

 Looking at the contents of backup.pl:

 ![screenshot19](../assets/images/lazyadmin/screenshot19.png)

-Looks like it calls another binary called **copy.sh** which can be found in the **/etc** directory.
+Looks like it calls another binary called **copy.sh** which can be found in the /etc directory.
 Since www-data does not have write permissions for backup.pl, we cannot directly edit it.
-Let's take a closer look at **copy.sh** instead.
+Let's take a closer look at copy.sh instead:

 ![screenshot20](../assets/images/lazyadmin/screenshot20.png)

-Looks like the file tries to delete certain files using the `rm` command.
-The important thing to note about this binary is that it is actually writable by www-data!
+Looks like copy.sh tries to delete certain files using the `rm` command.
+The important thing to note about this binary is that it is actually writable by www-data:

 ![screenshot21](../assets/images/lazyadmin/screenshot21.png)

-I replaced copy.sh with my own bash code:
+With that, we can replace copy.sh with our own bash code.
+In this case, we can make copy.sh open a shell:

 ```
 echo /bin/sh > copy.sh
 ```

 Now, when we use `perl` to execute backup.pl, the copy.sh binary will be executed and `/bin/bash` will be run, thus spawning a new shell.
-Since I'll be using `sudo`, the shell spawned should be as **root**.
+Since I'll be using `sudo`, the shell spawned will be a root shell:

 ![screenshot22](../assets/images/lazyadmin/screenshot22.png)

-We're logged in as root! **root.txt** can be found in **/root**.
+We're logged in as root! **root.txt** can be found in /root.